 Do you need an accountant, a bookkeeper or both?
-Here’s quick summary of the differences between a bookkeeper and an accountant, focusing on their specific roles and responsibilities within a business.
+Here’s a quick summary of the differences between a bookkeeper and an accountant, focusing on their specific roles and responsibilities within a business.

 It is a common misconception that accountants and bookkeepers do much of the same tasks.
-When outsourcing the accounting and bookkeeping needs for your business it is important to note the differences between an accountant and bookkeeper.
-Although there may be overlap in some areas, both of these positions plays an essential role with distinct responsibilities contributing to the overall success and growth of your small business.
+When outsourcing the accounting and bookkeeping needs for your business it is important to note the differences between an accountant and a bookkeeper.
+Although there may be overlap in some areas, both of these positions play an essential role with distinct responsibilities contributing to the overall success and growth of your small business.

 What Does A Bookkeeper Do?